 What materials are used to ensure your new kitchen stands the test of time?

 You don’t want to order a kitchen and then when installed find it is made from cheap, inferior materials.
 Many ‘flat pack’ imported kitchen cabinets are made from chipboard or old generation mdf, which swells and cracks at the first contact with moisture.
+You will find it hard to maintain these well over time, especially if you plan to repaint your kitchen cabinets in the future.

 Insist on your cabinets being manufactured using HMR (Highly Moisture Resistant) particleboard as a minimum, and your doors and panels using MR (Moisture Resistant) MDF as a minimum.